hindu-comm/mail_stream_indology/2016/03/_Taittiriya_Aranyaka/212__Ajit_Gargeshwari.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2016-March/042881.html)

-​Not sure what Harry Spier is looking at.
+Not sure what Harry Spier is looking at.

 Government Oriental Library Series Mysore has published the following in
 1900-02: